 The iPad Air is no longer directly available from Apple, however, they remain widely available second and continue to be good value for money.
 For our review of the most up to day iPad, click here.
 If you are interested in our opinion on the iPad Air – which we still have in use – read on!

-Apple’s iPad needs little introduction having single handedly started and re-invented the tablet market four years ago.
+Apple’s iPad needs little introduction having single-handedly started and re-invented the tablet market four years ago.
 These days there are several other contenders in the space such as Android and Windows RT but Apple is still the largest single manufacturer and controls over a third of the market.
-The iPad Air is the most recent fifth version of the iPad and was announced in October 2013 and was November 2013.
+The iPad Air was first available in November 2013.

 Size: 240 x 169.5 x 7.5 mm

 Weight: 469 g (Wifi) 478 g (Wifi and cellular)

 Processor: Apple A7 64 bit cpu with a 1.4GHz dual core and a m7 motion co-processor